 History of the prize

-Established in 2008, the Khorana Prize commemorates the work of Nobel laureate Har Gobind Khorana.
+Established in 2008, the Khorana Prize is named after Nobel Laureate Har Gobind Khorana.

 In 1968 Khorana received the Nobel Prize in Physiology or Medicine with Robert Holley and Marshall Nirenberg for "their interpretation of the genetic code and its function in protein synthesis".
 In 2007, in Khorana's honour, the Government of India, the University of Wisconsin, and the Indo-US Science and Technology Forum founded the Khorana programme to develop an international community of industrialist, scientists, and social entrepreneurs.